987ezra/MAD-LIFT/crypto-ascend-daemon/README.md

-Welcome to Madlift project. w😭We just crazy 😭🤪
+Welcome to Madlift project.
+We just crazy 😭🤪